| 20 February, uphill

 with an adventurous German cyclist called Stefan and an

 angelically beautiful young Dane called Finn.
+It was raining pretty hard

 when we disembarked in Picton, but we decided to do the